 This is an idea proposed in 2012 as a Cambridge Computer Science Part II project, and has been completed by Sebastian Funk.
-It was supervised by Anil Madhavapeddy as part of my OCaml Labs project.
+It was supervised by Anil Madhavapeddy as part of the OCaml Labs project.

 Benchmarking involves the measurement of statistics such as run-time, memory allocations, garbage collections in a running program in order to analyze its performance and behaviour.
 To scientifically evaluate and understand the performance of a program, there is often a cycle of: